 - Potential for injury or infection with implantation.

-- On rare occasion, microchips have migrated to other areas of the body other than the shoulder area.
+- On rare occasions, microchips have migrated to other areas of the body other than the shoulder area.

 - Some animals have been reported to have tumors at the microchip location.
 Was the tumor caused by the chip?
 The exact cause has not been proven at this time.